O-W-C-A/database-setup/README.md

    ```

 2. **Update the DACPAC File**:
-   Replace `Database.dacpac` with your updated database schema file.
+   Replace `ExamsDB.dacpac` with your updated database schema file.

 3. **Push Changes to Main**:
    Commit and push changes to trigger the deployment workflow.